ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Dry runs

 Some scientists have expressed an interest in dry runs/simulated runs of scripts to detect errors.
 None of the existing script generators that I've seen contain this functionality.

+At a SAG meeting, the scientists suggested a graph of time (or rather, counts) against arbitrary parameters so that they can check the the graph looks as they expect.

 # Suggested implementations